hlxsrc/ImDG/README.md

 ## Notes

-* MobileNet SSD was first trained to detect 20 objects, in this scenario we are just interested in cars.
 * Bounding box and label are deactivated by default, they are included in the code and can be uncommented.
 * The use of this script is intended for creating a simple car database which will be used for Deep Learning.